appserver-io/appserver/_docs/annotations.md

 ---

-Since one of our main goals is making the configuration of appserver as simple as possible, we have decided to use annotations wherever we cann.
+Since one of our main goals is making the configuration of appserver as simple as possible, we have decided to use annotations wherever we can.
 Annotations are not supported natively by PHP.
 Therefore, we provide annotation support via the [lang](https://github.com/appserver-io/lang) package.

 In addition to the usage of the application server's components, it is possible to extend your